SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/kernel-handle.md

 it all starts.
 So let's literally go through this file line-by-line and see what happens.

+***TIP
+If you start a new project in Symfony 5.3 or later, this file will look quite different thanks to the new `symfony/runtime` component.
+But, the same things are still happening behind the scenes.
+***

 ## index.php Bootstrapping

 The first thing it does is require this `config/bootstrap.php` file.
 For our purposes,